sinaatalay/RenderCV/docs/developer_guide/faq.md

 2. Go to `tests/conftest.py` and add the new social network to `rendercv_filled_curriculum_vitae_data_model`.
 3. Set `update_testdata` to `True` in `conftest.py` and run the tests to update the `testdata` folder.
 4. Review the updated `testdata` folder manually to ensure everything works as expected.
 Then, set `update_testdata` to `False` and push the changes.

+## When should we consider adding a new entry type to RenderCV?

+We should add a new entry type if and only if the proposed design of the entry type cannot be achieved using any of the existing entry types.
+This is because RenderCV's entry types are not designed to function as data models.
+Their purpose is not to store specific data but rather to determine how a given set of strings will appear in the PDF.

+For example, JSON Resume follows a data-oriented approach.
+In JSON Resume, each entry type acts as a data model specifically designed to store structured information.
+RenderCV takes a design-oriented approach for two reasons:
+- There would be too many different data models that would ultimately look more or less the same in the PDF.
+- It would be impossible to provide all the different data models people might need.

+Therefore, we decided to create entry types solely for their design output.